Beit Tikvah Congregation is at a crossroads, facing the future with dwindling membership and finances.

 Beit Tikvah also runs Kesher Sunday School, which is based at the Waldorf School of Baltimore and has 40 students, according to the congregation web site, http://www.beittikvah.org.

-Beit Tikvah, whose name means house of hope, has seen membership fall from a high of 110 families to 58 now.
+Membership at Beit Tikvah, whose name means "house of hope," has fallen from a high of 110 families to 58.